akos-sebestyen/votepocalypse-now/README.md

     * when all users ready, 10 second countdown begins
     * when countdown over, game begins

+* 0.3.0
+    * ✔ * 0.5 refactor into handlers
+    * implement start game button that updates game state across all clients

 * 1.0
     * TODO: make game